How Businesses Get in Trouble With Taxes

 Understanding Willful Tax Evasion

-The single biggest tax mistake businesses and individuals make is to willfully evade paying taxes.
-This doesn't mean honest mistakes or errors.
-This is what the IRS calls "voluntary, conscious, and intentional" conduct.
+Tax evasion does not include honest mistakes or errors.
+Evasion is what the Internal Revenue Service calls "voluntary, conscious, and intentional" conduct.
 It's the difference between avoidance and evasion.

 Tax Avoidance vs. Tax Evasion